MakeSchool-Tutorials/sa-2018-how-the-internet-works/P01-How-The-Internet-Works/content.md

 ### 3. Process Request

 The web server is a special type of computer that runs web applications.
-Once the server recieves the HTTP request, the web app running on the server will look at all the information within the request and decide what to do with it.
+Once the server receives the HTTP request, the web app running on the server will look at all the information within the request and decide what to do with it.
 Programmers write code that determines what the web app will do with each incoming HTTP request.

 Once the request is processed, the web app will decide whether it needs to access the database.
 If it does, it'll access the database to perform a CRUD operation, otherwise it'll skip accessing the database (step 4) and send a response back to the user directly (step 5).